What is the Fascinating History of the Color Blue?

 The history of the color blue is fascinating.
 Ancient Egyptians created the first synthetic blue pigment, known as Egyptian blue, around 2200 B.C.
 Later, ultramarine from lapis lazuli became highly prized in medieval Europe.
 The development of Prussian blue in the 18th century revolutionized art and dyeing processes.

-- What was the first synthetic blue pigment?
 The first synthetic blue pigment was Egyptian blue, created by the Ancient Egyptians around 2200 B.C.

-- How did ultramarine become significant in history?
 Ultramarine, derived from lapis lazuli, became highly prized in medieval Europe for its vibrant hue and was often used by artists.

-- What impact did Prussian blue have on art?
 Prussian blue, developed in the 18th century, revolutionized art by being an affordable and stable blue pigment that transformed painting and dyeing processes.

-- When did the use of blue pigments in art become widespread?
 The use of blue pigments in art became widespread during the medieval period, particularly with the introduction of ultramarine.